rstacruz/read-input/Readme.md

 * `failures` *(Array)* <span class='dash'>&mdash;</span> A list of files that failed.
 * `successes` *(Array)* <span class='dash'>&mdash;</span> A list of files that succeeded.

-Each of the items in `files` has a similar list of values:
+The `files`, `failures` and `successes` are lists of files.
+Each of the items in these lists has a similar list of values:

 * `data` *(String)* <span class='dash'>&mdash;</span> File data
 * `error` *(Error)* <span class='dash'>&mdash;</span> the first error encountered, if applicable